JCR-UK

 Services were held in the vestry room (or hall) of the Great Synagogue, Dukes Street (now Dukes Place), London EC3

-(Location: Fenchurch Street, one of the principal streets of the City of London, extends about two-fifths of a mike west from Aldgate to Gracechurch Street.
+(Location: Fenchurch Street, one of the principal streets of the City of London, extends about two-fifths of a mile west from Aldgate to Gracechurch Street.
 Magpie Alley (later known as Church Passage) was a narrow passage, close to Fenchurch Street railway station, that run south towards Crutched Friars, just to the east of present day Fenchurch Place.)

 after 1899: